EddieBrew/MyPayrollActivity/README.md

 The MyPayrollActivity app is an app that keeps tracks of a Stanford SEP workers shift hours by storing the information on an AWS Parse Server and a local SQLite database on the mobile device.
 All data retrieved for query operations are retrieved from the local SQLite database, to limit request from AWS, thus mimizing the cost for the AWS services.
-A hidden function is available, which allows the uses to download the parse server data to update the local database
+A hidden function is available, which allows the uses to download the parse server data to update the local database.

 1) Login Activity--Sign on page to access the AWS database using Parse Server.
 The user will be able to query the local the SQLitedatabase, while offline